DishaRastogi/speech-rec-notes-app/README.md

-# Create a Notetaking App with Speech Recognition
+# Notetaking App with Speech Recognition and Notion API

 ## Installation